bekk/bekk-christmas/post/kotlin/wip-some-fancy-title-with-the-word-reified-in-it.md

 }
 ```

 Here we're observing how type erasure and [bounded/unbounded type substitution](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html) have been applied by the compiler.
-Our `simpleGenericFunctionWithoutBound`-function has had its generic type parameter replaced by `Object`.
-Similarly in `simpleGenericFunctionWithBound` it has been replaced by `ExtendableClass`, which we defined as the upper limit for our generic type parameter.
+Our `simpleGenericFunctionWithoutBound`-function has had its type parameter replaced by the concrete type `Object`.
+Similarly in `simpleGenericFunctionWithBound` it has been replaced by `ExtendableClass`, which we defined as the upper limit for our type parameter.

-As a result of this substitution, there is no way for the JVM runtime to derive any information about the concrete type of the supplied argument when these functions are being invoked.
+As a result there is no way for the JVM runtime to know what the original types were before substitution.
 We can invoke the generic functions with arguments of any type adhering to the bounds, but type information will ultimately be lost on the way.
 Put in another way, generic function type parameters are by-default defined as *non-reifiable*.

 \* *The IntelliJ IDE comes with a handy tool for inspecting kotlin bytecode and its decompiled Java counterpart.
 This can be found under "Tools > Kotlin > Show Kotlin Bytecode".*

 ## The *reified* modifier keyword

 So how can we reify our type parameters in the generic functions we defined above?
 Unfortunately there's no escaping the type erasure that the compiler applies.
 Instead, Kotlin can help us yet again with some of its language specific magic.
-We can modify the generic functions we defined earlier like so, and invoke it:
+We can modify one of the generic functions we defined earlier, and invoke it like so:

 ```kotlin
 inline fun <reified G : Any> simpleGenericFunctionWithoutBounds(thing: G): G {